yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/create-deployments/create-universe-multi-region.md

 3. Export the `YCQL_ENDPOINTS` environment variable.

 Export an environment variable telling us the IP addresses for nodes in the cluster.
-Browse to the **Universe Overview** tab in YugabyteDB Admin Console and click **YCQL Endpoints**.
+Browse to the **Universe Overview** tab in Yugabyte Platform console and click **YCQL Endpoints**.
 A new tab opens displaying a list of IP addresses.

 ![YCQL end points](/images/ee/multi-zone-universe-ycql-endpoints.png)